vistadataproject/documents/Background/vista/vista-baseline.md

-## VISTA and Mid-Tier Clients: Baseline
+## Baseline: VISTA and its Mid-Tier Clients

 ### Security